boardfish/com3190-assignment/notes.md

 - After $Plugboard$ has output the result of $f_{plug}(x)$ to whichever channel it should use, it can still synchronise with messages on the same side of the board.
+This should be resolved by accepting from R first, then accepting from
+  L.
   Practically, this means that if multiple $Keyboard$s were used with
-  $Enigma$, more characters could be typed on other $Keyboard$s and sent through the $Plugboard$. $Rotor$s have a similar issue that would allow the characters to continue through $Enigma$ to the point of displaying the character.
+  $Enigma$, more characters could be typed on other $Keyboard$s and sent through the $Plugboard$.
+- $Rotor$s have a similar issue that would allow the characters to continue through $Enigma$ to the point of displaying the character.
 In this instance, there could also be race conditions between incrementing the rotors and sending the encrypted character.
 These are made void by the fact that
   $Keyboard$ cannot synchronise with inputs until the $\overline{inc}$ signal is received through the plugboard - that is, any transmissions on the $Rotors$ have already occurred.
-Under this assumption, I will not fix this issue.
 - After a $Rotor$ has synchronised with $l$ or $r$ once, it will not synchronise with $inc_r$ again.
 It enters a recursion on $RotorFunction(p)$, which cannot at any point synchronise with $inc_r$.
 What this means practically is that